codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/New-Section-25-15f2.md

 ( [Click here](close_all; open_file divsandspans/dont-abuse-list.html panel=0; open_preview divsandspans/dont-abuse-list.html panel=1) to see this example on the left )

-Try to use an html which has meaning whenever possible.
+Try to use an HTML which has meaning whenever possible.

 ### 2) Paragraph and emphasize example